finos/code-scanning/README.md

 If you prefer to integrate the Maven plugin in your `pom.xml`, checkout `maven/pom.xml` as example.

 ## Gradle
 The Gradle build uses the [Dependency Check plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html).
-Sadly, Gradle [doesn't allow to invoke plugins without altering the build manifest](https://discuss.gradle.org/t/invoking-tasks-provided-by-a-plugin-without-altering-the-build-file/27235), namely `build.gradle`, but changes are quite basic, so please keep reading.
+Sadly, Gradle [doesn't allow to invoke plugins without altering the build manifest](https://discuss.gradle.org/t/invoking-tasks-provided-by-a-plugin-without-altering-the-build-file/27235), namely `build.gradle`; follow instructions below to know how to add security scanning in your project.

 The `build.gradle` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
 By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `allow-list.xml` file, used to manage false positives.

+To enable the CVE scanning on your repository, follow these steps:
+1. Copy the `dependencyCheck` setup from `gradle/build.gradle` file
+2. Copy `allow-list.xml` file into your repository and remove all `<suppress>` entries
-Run `./gradlew dependencyCheckAnalyze` to run the CVE scan; check `gradle/build.gradle` and `.github/workflows/gradle.yml` for more info.
+3. Run `./gradlew dependencyCheckAnalyze` locally
+4. Copy `.github/workflows/gradle.yml` in your project and adapt it as you see fit

 ## Scala
 The Scala project uses the [`sbt-dependency-check` plugin](https://github.com/albuch/sbt-dependency-check) to scan incoming dependencies for CVEs.

 The `build.sbt` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
 By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `allow-list.xml` file, used to manage false positives.

-Simply run `sbt dependencyCheck` to run the CVE scan; check `scala/build.sbt` folder and `.github/workflows/scala.yml` for more info.
+To enable the CVE scanning on your repository, follow these steps:
+1. Copy `dependencyCheckFailBuildOnCVSS` and `dependencyCheckSuppressionFiles` configurations from `scala/build.sbt` file in your project
+2. Copy the `sbt-dependency-check` plugin definition from `scala/project/plugins.sbt` into your project
+3. Run `sbt dependencyCheck` locally
+4. Copy `.github/workflows/scala.yml` in your project and adapt it as you see fit